-Do you have a Cosmo who has a child with Asperger Syndrome, obsessed with a particular subject?
-Might he or she benefit from hearing this track?
+Do you have a Cosmo who has a child with Autism Spectrum Disorder, obsessed with a particular subject?
+Might he or she benefit from hearing this section?

-On the next track, we will discuss How to Build Basic Social Skills.
+In the next section, we will discuss How to Build Basic Social Skills.
 This will include being specific, observing social signals, using pictures, teaching emotional vocabulary and teaching how to behave differently with different people.

 Others who bought this Asperger Course

 Psychology CEUs, Counselor CEUs, Social Worker CEUs, MFT CEUs